sfigg/commercialization-public/design/device-experiences/design-guide.md

 <dd><p>Control how aggressively the thermal manager applies thermal throttling performance against temperature delta between the current temperature and _PSV.</p>
 </dd>
 <dt><strong>_TSP</strong></dt>
 <dd><p>Appropriate temperature sampling interval for the zone in tenths of a second.
 The thermal manager uses this interval to determine how often it should evaluate the thermal throttling performance.
 Must be greater than zero.
-For more information, see [Thermal throttling algorithm](#throttling-algorithm).</p>
+For more information, see <a href="#throttling-algorithm" data-raw-source="[Thermal throttling algorithm](#throttling-algorithm)">Thermal throttling algorithm</a>.</p>
 </dd>
 </dl></td>
 </tr>